Jesen-N/gtps-tools/README.md

 </p>

 ## Note
+- Please give credit to me!
+- Do not try to sell this app, because this app is 100% open source!
+- Do not try to reupload and rename the creator app!
-Simple GTPS Tools made in python using PYSimpleGUI Control your gtps with gtps-tools!
+- Simple GTPS Tools made in python using PYSimpleGUI

 ## Screenshot
 <p align="left">